 “Critic’s Choice” and Other Comedies

-Ira Levin, the very same author who terrified the world with Rosemary’s Baby and The Boys from Brazil, astoundingly wrote laugh-out-loud comedies as well.
-Here are three of his most riotous, touching, and entertaining lighter stage works––including the pick of the litter, “Critic’s Choice.”
+Ira Levin, the same author who terrified us with Rosemarys Baby and The Boys from Brazil also, astonishingly, wrote laugh-out-loud comedies.
+Here are three of his most side-splitting offeringsthe pick of the litterthe critics choice.

 BREAK A LEG